ssysm/ssysm/README.md

 # Hello World!

-My name is Shengming(Shen) and I'm a software engineer with a hardware dream.
+My name is Shengming(Shen) and I'm a hardware reseacher.
 I'm from New York City and currently studies computer engineering at Penn State University.

-I'm actively looking for a PhD position in embedded hardware development and research, please contact me if you have an opportunity for me. :)
+I'm actively looking for a PhD position in embedded hardware development, please contact me if you have an opportunity for me. :)

 ## Technologies & Tools